 Your headshot allows people to see for themselves that you’re a winner.
 Often subconsciously, making it even more effective.

 In a world of self-promotion, hype, inflated resumés and half-truths, any form of self promotion is often taken with a pinch of salt.
-Whether the person in question bothers to read your 2 page bio is another story altogether (statistics tell us that they probably wont).
+Whether the person in question bothers to read your two page bio is another story altogether (statistics tell us that they probably won’t).
 This is why communicating the key elements of your resumé through a well crafted headshot is so important.